linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Conversion option = $1,120 - $818 = 302

-The straight bond component of  $818 is treated as debt, and has the same cost as the rest of debt.
-The conversion option of$ 302 is treated as equity, with the same cost of equity as other equity issued by the firm.
-For the entire bond issue of $1,150 million, with an overall market value of $1,288 million, the value of debt is $916 million, and the value of equity is $372 million.
+The straight bond component of  \$818 is treated as debt, and has the same cost as the rest of debt.
+The conversion option of\$ 302 is treated as equity, with the same cost of equity as other equity issued by the firm.
+For the entire bond issue of \$1,150 million, with an overall market value of \$1,288 million, the value of debt is \$916 million, and the value of equity is \$372 million.

 # Calculating the Weights of Debt and Equity Components